Akademik Shokalskiy

-MV Akademik Shokalskiy (Академик Шокальский) is an ice-strengthened ship, built in Finland in 1982 and originally used for oceanographic research.
+MV Akademik Shokalskiy (Академик Шокальский) is a Russian ice-strengthened ship, built in Finland in 1982 and originally used for oceanographic research.
 In 1998 she was fully refurbished to serve as a research ship for Arctic and Antarctic work.
 For two weeks from 25 December 2013 Akademik Shokalskiy was trapped in thick ice in Commonwealth Bay, Antarctica, while operating an expedition for the Australasian Antarctic Expedition 2013–2014.
 The scientists and passengers were evacuated on 2 January.
 The ship has more recently been used as a cruise ship for expeditions.

 History

 Construction

 Akademik Shokalskiy is an ice-strengthened ship.
 She was built by the shipbuilder Oy Laivateollisuus Ab in Turku.
 Her keel was laid down on 2 November 1981, and she was launched on 10 March 1982.

 She is named after the Russian oceanographer Yuly Shokalsky.

 She was originally used for oceanographic research.